THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The quantitative analysis performed on the most significant risks (of both a financial and non-financial nature) considers multiple scenarios in terms of potential lost revenue and reduced margins and assesses the potential effects for each of the scenarios considered using stress tests and sensitivity analyses.
 The scenarios are then placed on likelihood curves and combined using statistical and mathematical models.
 These analyses provide an initial quantification of the Group’s exposure to certain risk scenarios, including pandemic events, catastrophic natural events, credit risk and production stop.

 During the risk assessment activity, conducted at least every six months, all risks and risk owners responsible for managing the risk and the related control system, as well as the implementation or improvement of mitigation actions, are identified, in line with the Group’s risk appetite, approved by the Board of Directors.
-The risks, the assessment of the internal control system covering them and the related mitigation actions are included in the Risk Register, which is periodically updated with the risk owners on the basis of an annual plan approved by the Board of Directors with the support of the Control, Risks and Sustainability Committee.
+The risks, the assessment of the internal control system covering them and the related mitigation actions are included in the Risk Register, which is periodically updated in collaboration with the operational risk owners on the basis of an annual plan approved by the Board of Directors with the support of the Control, Risks and Sustainability Committee.
 The proposed plan is periodically updated to include any new elements of risk and/or to reflect a possible increase in the likelihood or impact of occurrence.